Plant Cell Energy Transductions 3

 If starch is utilized, the breakdown product of starch by starch phosphorylase enzyme is glucose 1-P, which inturn is converted to glucose 6-P by phosphoglucomutase.
 This enzyme is a regulatory enzyme.

 Other hexoses like galactose, mannose, etc., if available in the cells, are first converted to glucose 6-(P) before they are drawn into glycolytic pathway.

 Galactose -> Glucose 6-P

 Glucose 6-P is then converted to fructose 6-P by phosphoglucose-isomerase.
 Immediately, the fructose 6-P is further primed up to fructose 1-6 diphosphate by an enzyme called phospho-fructokinase.
 In this step another molecule of ATP is utilized.
 This enzyme is allosteric in nature and the cellular ATP level regulates its activity.
 If the cellular energy level is high i.e. high content of ATP, the enzyme activity is inhibited.
 On the contrary, if the concentration of ATP is low (i.e. more of ADP) the enzyme is active and proceeds in the formation of fructose 1-6 triphosphate; it is the peak of energy rich product in Glycolysis.

 Fructose6P to fructorse1,6-diP is regulated, and it depends upon the availability of ATP.
-And regulated by PFK (phospho fructose kinase) is active and phosphorylates the F6P to F1,6 diP, otherwise PFK remains inactive, whose activity in turn is controlled by specific kinases.
+And regulated by active PFK (phospho-fructose kinase) and phosphorylates the F6P to F1,6 diP, otherwise PFK remains inactive, whose activity in turn is controlled by specific kinases.